 Running can be incredibly freeing.
 What a great way to leave the house, breathe some fresh air, expend some energy and wake up those muscles after 9 long months of pregnancy.
 Not feeling like yourself and craving a good run is common for most active new Mothers.
 I perfectly remember wanting to return to the parts of my life that made me feel most like the old ‘ME’!
 Running was one of them, and I was dreaming of the day when I could finally take my baby for a run in the stroller.

 Chances are you feel the same, so rest assured, you’ll get there!
 But right now, it’s important to acknowledge what your body endured and resist the urge to jump right back into running after pregnancy as if nothing happened… because so much has happened in the last few months!

-There are a few things you need to know when returning to running postpartum, but here again, you can find everything and it’s opposite online… So, let’s clarify a few things so you can make the best decision for yourself!
+There are a few things you need to know when returning to running postpartum.
+Don’t think that receiving the green light to exercise from your doctor means that you’re ready to do absolutely anything.
+This “green light'“ should come with a huge Asterisk .
+I personally recommend waiting at least 3 months before resuming jogging, but it’s important to remember you can find everything and it’s opposite online, so let’s clarify a few things so you can make the best decision for yourself!

 1. Strengthen your core and pelvic floor before returning to running after having a baby

 The Muscles and ligaments holding your organs and pelvis in place have stretched and weakened during pregnancy and delivery.